 There’s also the question of how you securely store sick notes – and other data you need to consider.

 Your employees need to know what personal data of theirs your payroll team and business holds.
 Also, you have to respond to subject access requests (SARs) and requests for their personal data to be either rectified or erased.
 This can be from present or past employees.

 Do you leave printed payslips on the desks of your employees?
 You need to make sure they are given to employees in a secure way.
-One solution that businesses are turning to is the use of online payslips, where employees can securely access them.
+One solution is the use of online payslips, where employees can securely access them.
 For example, they need to put in a password before they can see them.

 If you currently have your personnel and/or payroll data in various locations it makes more sense to pull everything together into as few locations as possible.
 Having this data in one place will help your payroll team to oversee it properly.

-If you are still unsure as to how you become GDPR compliant and missed our seminars and workshops, please do not hesitate to contact us for advice.
+If you are still unsure as to whether you are GDPR compliant please do not hesitate to contact us for advice.